Curaçao travel guide

 Curaçao seems a bit like a paradise on earth.
 Curaçao is to the Dutch what Mallorca is to the Germans, what Bali is to the Australians, but with a little more touch of paradise, after all this is the Caribbean we are talking about.
 Curaçao used to be a colony of Holland and today belongs to the Dutch kingdom so they all speak Dutch there besides Papiamento, which is their native language.
 Curaçao is probably the most colorful and cute place you will ever visit.
 All the houses are painted in rainbow colors that’s a huge characteristic of Curaçao and something you’ll notice immediately and never forget.

 But where is Curaçao?
-Curaçao is one of the biggest islands in the Caribbean and one of the most beautiful island in the Caribbean!
-It is not very big yet it has a lot to offer from a city life in the heart of Willemstad to mother nature’s biggest gift of nature on the west coast – a beautiful country side.
+Curaçao is one of the biggest islands and one of the most beautiful island in the Caribbean!
+Only a few kilometers away from Venezuela, it has a lot to offer from the cosmopolite Willemstad, to beautiful beaches and the sea in the typical Curaçao blue.

-If you are looking for sunshine and beaches, the perfect place to unwind and relax and enjoy island life, you’ve have found the perfect destination.
+If you are looking for sunshine and beaches, but also some culture and activities, Curaçao island is the perfect place to relax and enjoy the island life.